pudly/schmopera-hugo/content/articles/upcoming-gems-small-but-mighty-not-to-be-missed.md

 +++
 This spring, opera fans in Toronto can expect some lighter fare to go with the warming weather.

-On **May 1, 7pm** at Lula Lounge, check out the latest from Tongue in Cheek Productions: [_Democracy in Action_](https://www.tongueincheekproductions.com/democracyinaction).
+On **May 1, 7pm** at Lula Lounge (1585 Dundas St. W), check out the latest from Tongue in Cheek Productions: [_Democracy in Action_](https://www.tongueincheekproductions.com/democracyinaction).
 Though the title feels timely, the political stakes aren't costly with this night of singing.
 The audience holds the power here - with the help of online polls, and a "wide array of eclectic selections", listeners can cast their vote and hear the results.

 For [_Democracy in Action_](https://www.tongueincheekproductions.com/democracyinaction), TiC has gathered a solid line-up of Canadian talent, including Teiya Kasahara, Krisztina Szabó and Julie Nesrallah.
+At the piano is Trevor Chartrand.

 Doors open at 6:30, and the show begins at 7pm.
 Tickets start at $25, and seating is guaranteed with a dinner reservation.
 Find out more by calling Lula Lounge at (416) 588-0307.

-And on **June 27**
+And on **June 27, 8pm** at Merchants of Green Coffee (2 Matilda Street), the women of [Muse 9 Productions](https://www.facebook.com/Muse9Productions/) put up _Bon Appetit!
+A Musical Tasting Menu_.
+The delicious-looking programme is named for Lee Hoiby's ingenious _Bon Appetit!_, which essentially turns an episode of Julia Child's _The French Chef_ into a mini-opera.

+You'll also hear Danika Lorèn's curiously titled _The Secret Lives of Vegetables_, and in a guarantee for laughs, Toronto favourite Peter Tiefenbach's _Chansons de mon placard_.

 Muse 9 - _Bon Appetit!
 A Musical Tasting Menu_, June 27 at Merchants of Green Coffee - a nosh-based concert, including Hoiby's piece, Danika Lorèn's _The Secret Lives of Vegetables_, and Peter Tiefenbach's _Chansons de mon placard_